rocketacademy/project2-bootcamp/UserJourney.md

 # Home Page

-- (WIP) **Auth** - Users can only access the home page when logged in + paired up
+- **Auth** - Users can only access the home page when logged in
 - (WIP) Users can view the next upcoming date on the top of the screen / displays no upcoming dates if empty
-- (WIP) Users can view the total number of days they have been together
+- Users can view the total number of days they have been together
 - (WIP) Users can see the display names of themselves and their partner on the homescreen
 - (WIP) Users can see the display pictures of themselves and their partner on the homescreen

 # Settings Page

-- (WIP) **Auth** - Users can only access the home page when logged in + paired up
+- **Auth** - Users can only access the home page when logged in
 - (WIP) User can update their display photo
 - (WIP) User can update their display name
 - (WIP) User can replace their background photo (To test for landscape, portrait photos)
-- (WIP) User can update their start of relationship
+- User can update their start of relationship
-- (WIP) User can link their their google cal
+- (Deprioritised) User can link their their google cal
-- (WIP) User can sign out of their account
+- User can sign out of their account

+# Onboarding - Landing Page

+- User is given a brief overview of the features of Paired Up
+- User can select sign in as an existing user
+- User can select sign up as an new user
+- User can view the app without having to login

 # Onboarding - Sign Up